|Ethics, Integrity. and Legal Compliance Policies

-In addition, the University has identified all faculty, staff, and resident assistants as mandated reporters under the University’s Policy Prohibiting Sexual Misconduct, Relationship Violence, and Stalking.
+In addition, the University has identified all faculty, staff, and resident assistants as mandated reporters under the University’s Policy Prohibiting Sexual Harassment and Sexual Misconduct.
 Mandated reporters must report any form of discrimination based on sex that they become aware of or observe in accordance with the Policy.

 The following are examples of the types of Wrongful Conduct that should be reported under this Policy:

 - Disability violations;

 - Discrimination or harassment;